 Before that, the doctor takes an X-ray and finds out the exact condition of the knee joint and the type of tendon damage.
 He also needs the image for the correct performance of the operation.

 In some cases, a CT or MRI is needed before surgery to assess the exact condition of the cruciate ligaments and joint damage.

-Which of the methods is best for your pet depends on his constitution and the injury.
+Which of the methods, is the best for your pet, depends on his constitution and the injury.
 Among the proven methods are:

 Dhe belt replacement: This is a common support for small breeds of dogs outside the knee joint.
 The treatment focuses on the self-healing of the cruciate ligament.

 The risks of the method are low.
 However, the ligament may tear again and follow-up treatment may be necessary.